 Four hours.
-Prerequisite: ENG 1130 or permission of instructor; successful completion of course-work that satisfies Effective Communication SLOs A and B. Survey of major British authors and significant works from the beginning of literate culture (including, in some cases, oral texts stabilized after literacy) to the neo-classical Eighteenth Century.
-Gen Ed: SW, FA
+Prerequisite: ENG 1130 or permission of instructor.
+Survey of major British authors and significant works from the beginning of literate culture (including, in some cases, oral texts stabilized after literacy) to the neo-classical Eighteenth Century.

 ENG 2314 BRITISH LITERATURE FROM THE ROMANTIC TO THE POST MODERN